ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 6. Light-weight images

 Your code and its dependencies are compiled into a single static binary.
-The static binary size can be reduced in size by specifying the target operating system and adding additional flags to [remove debugging information](https://blog.filippo.io/shrink-your-go-binaries-with-this-one-weird-trick/), for example:
+The static binary can be reduced in size by specifying the target operating system and adding additional flags to [remove debugging information](https://blog.filippo.io/shrink-your-go-binaries-with-this-one-weird-trick/), for example:

 ```bash
 ❯ go build ./cmd/api